HeatherAn/recommended-coding-practices/15-Coding-Conventions.md

 As mentioned before, there are different conventions for different programming languages.
 Different conventions cover different topics, and while some conventions are widely spread, others are less used.
 Thus there is *no single ring to rule them all!* But overall, there are certain principles that everyone can follow when writing code, regardless of the programming language they are using.

 ______________________________________________________

 ### Important to keep in mind: Python PEPs

 One of the languages for which more conventions have been agreed by the community is Python.
 These conventions are proposed and established by the so-called [Python Enhancement Proposals](https://www.python.org/dev/peps/) (PEPs).
 There are different types of PEPs, some of them are for describing new features or implementations of Python, and others are meant to provide guidelines for Python users and developers.
-Among all the PEPs there are we encourage you to take a look at [PEP 8](https://www.python.org/dev/peps/pep-0008/) which is the style guide for Python code, and [PEP 7](https://www.python.org/dev/peps/pep-0007/) which is a coding convention for the C code comprising the C implementation of Python.
+Among all the PEPs, we encourage you to take a look at [PEP 8](https://www.python.org/dev/peps/pep-0008/) which is the style guide for Python code, and [PEP 7](https://www.python.org/dev/peps/pep-0007/) which is a coding convention for the C code comprising the C implementation of Python.

 ______________________________________________________